 「この薬を飲むたびに、眠くなります。」

-For example, if you went on one trip only once, you would not normally say:
+For example, if you are talking about a trip you took only once, you cannot say:

 「この旅行のたびに楽しかったです。」

-When you are not sure, think like this:
+When you are not sure which one to use, think like this:

 「たびに」

 A happens.
-Each time A happens, B also happens.
+Every time A happens, B also happens.

 「ときどき」